GuilhemN/covid-19-tracing-app-modelling/new_results.md

 We don't take into account the eventual false postive of nasal test.
 We consider here that there is none.

-The variability of infectioussness seems to be really high: an infected that will develop symptoms is really contagious during the 4 days befor the symptoms and less for the 4 days after the symptoms.
+The variability of infectioussness seems to be really high: an infected that will develop symptoms is really contagious during the 4 days before the symptoms and less for the 4 days after the symptoms.

 The geographical heterogeneity of a nationnal territory is not taken into account, this is a simulation just for one isolated community

+In the initial state a proportion of the population is contaminated at the same time.
+In reallity, after the end of the lockdown the person infected will have been infected at different instant, smoothing the pressure on healthcare systems.

+Note: the evolution of Rt seems really chaotic after the 10 first days.
+This is due to the fact that after the 10 first days, there is not to much contamination that take place.
+It means that the computation of the average of the number of contamination caused by an infected at time t will be done on little cases.
+This causes great random fluctuation to interpret carefully.

 ## Influence of the time for tests results